awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ### S3 bucket types

-Mountpoint for Amazon S3 supports both general purpose and directory buckets.
+Mountpoint for Amazon S3 supports both general purpose and directory buckets (in Availability Zones for S3 Express One Zone, and in AWS Dedicated Local Zones).
 In order to mount a general purpose bucket, run Mountpoint with the following command:

 ```
 mount-s3 amzn-s3-demo-bucket /path/to/mount